 Job and Internship Opportunities

-The Worker Justice Center of NY’s Kingston office is currently recruiting college, graduate, and law interns for Summer 2013 and beyond.
-The position requires a flexible weekly commitment, based on the needs of the organization and your availability.
+The Worker Justice Center of New York’s Kingston and Rochester offices are currently recruiting college, graduate, and law interns for spring and summer 2015 and beyond.
+Internship positions require a flexible weekly commitment, based on the needs of the organization and your availability.
 Interns will work directly with the Worker Justice Center staff on a variety of legal and non-legal matters.
 Assignments may include:

 - assisting with outreach to farmworkers and other low-wage workers